You Need More than Just Thyroid Lab Tests

 Estrogen and thyroid hormone.

-If you are, you should see your SHBG rise as you take your medication.
+If you find that your SHBG is low, it should increase as you take thyroid medication.

-If you are not then this is a sign you are either not converting your medication appropriately (T4 to T3 conversion) or that your medication is not being absorbed (due to gut issues).
+If you are not then this is a sign you are either not converting your medication appropriately (indicating a problem in T4 to T3 conversion) or that your medication is not being absorbed (indicating a problem with the gut).

 Don’t neglect this test!